In 2021 and 2020 we are awarded as the best law firm in the Netherlands in terms of client satisfaction.

 The proposal for a new European Blue Card has been adopted: Directive (EU) 2021/1883 of the European Parliament and of the Council ‘on the conditions of entry and residence of third-country nationals for the purpose of highly qualified employment, and repealing Council Directive 2009/50/EC’.

-The European Parliament adopted on 15 September 2021 a revision of the EU Blue Card Directive (COM(2016) 378 final).
-The aim of the revision is to simplify the procedures and qualifying criteria, and to widen the scope and to strengthen the rights of EU Blue Card holders and their families.
+The aim of the new Directive is to simplify the procedures and qualifying criteria, and to widen the scope and to strengthen the rights of EU Blue Card holders and their families.

 The European Commission has drafted a proposal because the current EU Blue Card scheme (Directive 2009/50/EC), adopted in 2009, has proven insufficient and unattractive so far.

 According the European Commission the European Union should aim to establish a more attractive and effective European Union wide scheme for highly qualified workers from third countries.